 If your Permanent Establishment for your business can clearly be seen as being in Georgia, because you operate and manage the business from Georgia on a consistent basis, then said business could be considered as a Georgian business for tax purposes.

 If that is the case, and you likely have not taken any steps to legally register that business in Georgia up until this point, you have effectively been operating an unregistered business.
-You could be liable to back-register the business to the date on which you first triggered Permanent Establishment, pay fines for not registering in a timely manner, and pay back taxes for that entire period.
+You could be liable register a Permanent Establishment, pay back-taxes and penalties for not paying/declaring taxes in a timely manner.

 How The Tax Code Confirms This Problem